 - Tack--saddles, bridles, etc are needed.

-- Grooming is important to keep the animals coat looking nice.
+important to keep the animals coat looking nice.

 - Good fresh hay and clean water is a must.